Estimation-product-quality-features/FeedAI/README.md

 > ``` sudo docker exec -it grain_prod firebase init hosting ```

 Follow the instructions given by firebase and choose the corresponding firebase projekt you want to deploy to.
 Note that as "public directory" **build** has to be specified.
+Additionally the page should be rewritten as single page.

 Finally deploy your webapp using

 > ```sudo docker exec -it grain_prod firebase deploy --only hosting ```

 A url should be displayed where you can visit your site online.
+Note that it can take a while untill the the website will be dislayed.

 ## Contributing